TrellixVulnTeam/streamlit-demo_N0T1/README.md

 # Streamlit
-A demo showcasing the ease of use of the Streamlit framework for data appsAA
+A demo showcasing the ease of use of the Streamlit framework for data apps.